 Intake and assessment:

-It is important for families to understand the problems facing your teen and how it affects your child.
-The first two to three sessions will be an assessment where we will explore the challenges your child faces.
-Based on the root issue, I will talk with you (the parent) about how your teen is affected, what that means in relation to your teen’s behaviors and mood, and possible strategies to address the issue.
+It is important to understand the problems and how it affects you or your child.
+The first two to three sessions will be an assessment where we will explore the challenges.
+Based on the root issue, I will talk with you about how you or your teen is affected, what that means in relation to behaviors and mood, and possible strategies to address the issue.

 Below is what NOT to expect from therapy: